ArnaudDeploiement/ArnaudDeploiement/README.md

 <details>
 <summary>⚡ A few things about me</summary>

-- I think learning is the most underrated superpower — and AI is about to make it universally accessible
+- I think self-learning is the most important superpower, and AI is about to make it universally accessible,
-- My stack: Go for the backend, React for the UI, Claude Code + Codex for everything else
+- I'm convinced that the best teachers are agents.
-- I design systems where the AI *is* the pedagogy engine, not a feature on top of it
+- My stack: Go for the backend, React for the UI, Claude Code + Codex for everything else,
-- Convinced that in 10 years, the best teachers will be agents
+- I design systems where the AI *is* the pedagogy engine, not a feature on top of it.

 </details>